3.1 Delamination/Blister Repair, Injection Method

 1. Clean the area.

-Caution: Be careful not to drill too deep, exposing internal circuits or planes.
+Caution: Avoid drilling too deep, exposing internal circuits or planes.

 Caution: Abrasion operations can generate electrostatic charges.

 3. Bake the circuit board to remove any entrapped moisture.
-Do not allow the circuit board to cool prior to injecting the epoxy.
+Do not allow it to cool before injecting the epoxy.

 Caution: Some components may be sensitive to high temperatures.

 4. Mix the epoxy.
-See manufacturer's instructions on how to mix epoxy without bubbles.
+See the manufacturer's instructions on how to mix epoxy without bubbles.

 Caution: Exercise care to prevent bubbles in the epoxy mixture.